arjenwilts/gitlab-docker-compose/README.md

-## Using Docker and Docker-compose to run GitLab and GitLab CI/CD
+## Introduction to Docker, Docker-compose, GitLab and GitLab CI/CD

 ### 1. Prerequisites
 Install these packages locally: